timalbert/livefortheline/source/_updates/2023-09-11-dad-where-are-you-going.md

     </div>
 </x-blockquote>

 As the boys comprehend  my cancer and experience this broken world, my hope is to instill a growing trust in God’s faithfulness, even when his way leads through the sea of suffering and his “footprints are unseen” (v.
 19).
+God continually used mediators (v.20) to rescue his people and definitively so by sending his own son.
 I pray they know <a href="https://youtu.be/Lq1kJLN-izE?si=3tnTPOA8oHSFbQ2M">Jesus</a> hears their cry and they take his hand that's reaching out to lead them through life.

 <x-blockquote class="font-mono" cite="https://www.esv.org/Psalm+48:14/" caption="Psalm 48:14">
     <div>For this God is our God for ever and ever; he will be our guide even to the end.</div>
 </x-blockquote>

 <h2>Looking to future glory</h2>
-When the sky's darkened at the cross, Jesus took our sin upon himself and cried out with a Psalm (Psalm 22:1).
+When the sky's darkened at the cross, Jesus took our sin upon himself and cried out with a Psalm ( Ps.
+22:1).
 God used his suffering and apparent defeat to turn the darkest evil into the greatest imaginable good for all who will look to him with repentance and faith (John 3:14-16).

 So, take heart in what Jesus Christ has done - Caleb, Nathan, and Matthew - Dad <a href="https://youtu.be/roQovDZeAWE?si=nm3R3enF1LbpIDaZ">will be with him forevermore</a>.